Legal professions - Germany

-This page provides information on the legal profession in Germany.
+This page provides information on the legal professions in Germany.

-The public prosecution service (Staatsanwaltschaft) is an independent organ of criminal jurisdiction, structured in the same way as the courts themselves.
-The Public Prosecutor’s Office shall be responsible for conducting the investigation, collecting the charges and representing them in the main proceedings, as well as the execution of criminal penalties.
-Unless a law provides otherwise, the prosecution is also an administrative offence for the prosecution in the course of criminal proceedings.
+The public prosecution service ( Staatsanwaltschaft) is an independent organ of criminal jurisdiction, structured in the same way as the courts themselves.
+The public prosecutor’s office is responsible for conducting the investigation, bringing the indictment and representing it at the trial and executing the sentence.
+Unless a law provides otherwise, the public prosecutor’s office is also competent to prosecute an offence as an administrative offence in the context of criminal proceedings.

-In the investigation of criminal proceedings, the Public Prosecutor’s Office shall be entitled to serve other investigators.
+When investigating criminal proceedings, the public prosecutor’s office has the power to use other investigators.
 These include police officers, tax investigators and customs officers.
 These latter must follow the office’s instructions.

-The Public Prosecutor’s Office will act both at first instance and in the appeal bodies (appeal and revision).
+The Public Prosecutor’s Office acts both at first instance and at appeal level (appeal and appeal on a point of law).

-In criminal proceedings, the prosecution must be read by the public prosecutor or the public prosecutor.
-They shall have the right to question the accused and the witnesses.
-You can also submit your own requests for evidence.
-At the end of the hearing, the public prosecutor holds a plea in which the factual and legal situation is assessed.
-The conviction of the accused person is regularly applied for on the basis of a penalty or acquittal.
+At the trial, the indictment must be read out by the public prosecutor or the public prosecutor.
+They have the right to question the accused and the witnesses.
+They may also make their own requests for evidence.
+At the end of the trial, the prosecutor holds a plea in law in which the factual and legal situation is assessed.
+The defendant is regularly requested to be sentenced to a specific sentence or acquittal.

-With the consent of the public prosecutor, the court and the defendant, the proceedings may also be terminated at this stage of the trial, for example if the accused’s guilt is deemed to be low after the trial has been conducted.
+With the consent of the Public Prosecutor’s Office, the court and the accused, the criminal proceedings can still be discontinued at this stage of the proceedings, for example if the accused’s guilt is deemed to be low after the trial has been held.

-If the public prosecutor is satisfied that the decision of the court has to be verified in factual or legal terms, the public prosecutor may lodge an appeal, including in favour of the defendant.
+If the public prosecutor is satisfied that the court’s decision must be reviewed from a factual or legal point of view, it may lodge an appeal, including in favour of the accused.

-The Public Prosecutor’s Office has its seat at the Regional Court, the Higher Regional Court and the Federal Court of Justice and is hierarchically organised.
+The Public Prosecutor’s Office has its seat at the Regional Court, the Higher Regional Court and the Federal Court of Justice and has a hierarchical structure.

 Because of the federal system in Germany, there is a need to distinguish between the competencies of the Federal Government and the competencies of the Länder.

-With the exception of offences for which the federal lawyer is responsible for the Federal Court of Justice, the prosecution offices of the Länder are responsible for prosecution.
-The General Prosecutor in the Federal Court of Justice at federal and provincial public prosecutors at Länder level are different and separate authorities.
+With the exception of offences for which the Generalbundesanwalt at the Federal Court of Justice has jurisdiction, the public prosecutor’s offices of the Länder are competent to prosecute.
+The Federal Attorney General at the Federal Court of Justice at federal level and the public prosecutor’s offices at Land level are different and separate authorities.
 There is no hierarchical link between the national level and those of the Länder.
-However, the General Prosecutor in the Federal Court of Justice may, in exceptional circumstances, transfer proceedings from his field of competence to the provincial public prosecutor’s offices or draw up procedures in the latter area.
+However, in exceptional cases, the federal general attorney at the Federal Court of Justice may, in exceptional cases, transfer proceedings out of his competence to the public prosecutor’s offices of the Land or entail proceedings in their own sphere.

-All 16 Länder have their own prosecution service, organised as follows:
+All 16 Länder have their own public prosecutor’s office, organised as follows: